-In addition to her career in arts administration, Elizabeth is also a professional dancer and collaborative artist.
-She completed her training at Canada’s National Ballet School and the San Francisco Ballet School where she performed in corps de ballet roles with the San Franscisco Ballet.
-She also participated in professional summer programs including Exploring Ballet with Suzanne Farrell at the Kennedy Center for Performing Arts in Washington D.C., Pacific Northwest Ballet School, and the School of American Ballet.
-Elizabeth performs regularly for choreographers Anna Myer/Anna Myer and Dancers, Nicole Pierce/EgoArt, Inc., Chavi Bansal/Vimoksha, Adrienne Hawkins, and Adriane Brayton/Brayton Dance, at major dance venues in Boston including the Institute for Contemporary Art (ICA), Boston Center for the Arts, The Dance Complex, and Green Street Studios.
-She also collaborates with the Boston-based saxophone and viola duo patchtax to create experimental performance and video projects at the intersection of dance, theater, and concert music.
+In addition to her career in arts administration, Elizabeth is a professional dancer and collaborative artist.
+She completed her dance training at Canada’s National Ballet School and the San Francisco Ballet School where she also performed in corps de ballet roles with the San Franscisco Ballet.
+As a student, Elizabeth participated in many professional summer programs including Exploring Ballet with Suzanne Farrell at the Kennedy Center for Performing Arts in Washington D.C., Pacific Northwest Ballet School, and the School of American Ballet.
+As a dancer in the Boston area, Elizabeth performs regularly for choreographers Anna Myer/Anna Myer and Dancers, Nicole Pierce/EgoArt, Inc., Chavi Bansal/Vimoksha, Adrienne Hawkins, and Adriane Brayton/Brayton Dance, at major dance venues in Boston including the Institute for Contemporary Art (ICA), Boston Center for the Arts, The Dance Complex, and Green Street Studios.
+She also collaborates with the Boston-based saxophone and viola duo Patchtax to create experimental performance and video projects at the intersection of dance, theater, and concert music.

 Elizabeth is teaching Ballet II (non-credit class) at Harvard University for the Spring 2018 semester.